thommiano/neural-doodle/README.rst

 How much GPU is being used?
 It doesn't seem very fast...
 --------------------------------------------------------

+First make sure CUDA is installed correctly and environment variables are set, then reinstall ``theano``.
 If everything is setup correctly, the GPU should be used regularly as the gradient calculations are offloaded.
 If you run NVIDIA's monitoring tool it looks something like this:

 .. code:: bash
     # gpu   pwr  temp    sm   mem   enc   dec  mclk  pclk